TRON-US/btfs-binary-releases/README.md

 # autoupdate-config
-A repo to save btfs autoupdate config.yaml file
+A repo to save autoupdate config.yaml file